weka/snaptool/README.md

 # Configuration

 A YAML file provides configuration information.
 The default configuration file name is snaptool.yml, and a sample snaptool.yml is included.
-There are three top-level sections, all of which are required:
+There are four top-level sections.
+All are required except 'snaptool':

     cluster:
+    snaptool:
     filesystems:
     schedules: